France-ioi/algorea-devdoc/backend/dev-process.md

 - [ ] Add "Related to #issue_number" at the top of the description of the PR.

-### For all PRs:

-- [ ] Add a description of what the PR is about.
-- [ ] If you made choices in the implementation, describe the reason you made them and the alternatives you considered with a trade-off analysis: **list the PRO and CON of each alternative**.

 ### If a change is related to a service, make sure: